dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 kubectl logs -n cert-manager -lapp=cert-manager |  grep -i "READY"
 ```

-You shoud see something similar, that's mean the certificate is ready and we can redirect http traffic to https.
+You should see something telling you that the certificate is ready and you can redirect http traffic to https.

 ```
 I0809 13:58:22.750528       1 conditions.go:190] Found status change for Certificate "keycloak" condition "Ready": "False" -> "True"; setting lastTransitionTime to 2022-08-09 13:58:22.750516762 +0000 UTC m=+18939.377721330